 The Murdoch University Year 12 Early Offer Program will allow students to apply based on their Year 11 ATAR subject results, or by identifying that they are on a recognised pathway to university (eg Certificate IV, Enabling Program, or Portfolio Entry).
 Successful applicants will be made a conditional offer.
 The condition for students who are made offers based on their Year 11 ATAR results, will be the completion of Year 12.
 For students on non ATAR pathways, the condition will be completion of Year 12 and successful completion of the pathway.
 Murdoch will provide offers on a rolling basis to students as soon as their application has been assessed.
-Early Offers are NOT applicable for Nursing and Veterinary Science and students must apply through TISC for these courses.
+To be considered for an early conditional offer, applications are made through TISC and the Murdoch course shown as your first preference.